 Pack It Out Utah - Utah's Statewide Trails & Waterways Cleanup

-Join us for Utah's second statewide trails and waterways cleanup!
-Check out the results from the first-ever statewide cleanup last year here.
+Join us for Utah's third annual statewide trails and waterways cleanup!
+Check out the results from the first two statewide cleanups here.

 Utah’s public lands are experiencing a surge in outdoor recreation each year.
 While more people enjoying the great outdoors is inspiring, unfortunately, it has led to an increase in garbage ending up on trails, parks, neighborhoods, and eventually, in our waterways.
 Local governments and nonprofits across Utah are partnering to host a statewide cleanup event to remove garbage from public lands and help improve our waterways.
 The idea is to encourage people across the state to take initiative and act as stewards of our watersheds and public lands.
 By collecting trash, participants will help improve water quality and the health of the surrounding ecosystems.

 There are two ways to get involved in this year’s statewide clean-up event.

 1. Join a local cleanup near you!
 Check out the lists below to find and join an organized cleanup event being held by one of our partners.
 These events are part of the statewide Pack It Out Utah cleanup happening from September 10-18.
 All trash collected and submissions from these events will count toward the statewide total for Pack It Out Utah.